Kolbuszowa

-Situated in the Sandomierz Forest in the Subcarpathian Voivodship (since 1999), it is the capital of Kolbuszowa County.
-Kolbuszowa belongs to historic Lesser Poland, near its border with another historic region, Red Ruthenia.
+Situated in the Sandomierz Forest in the Subcarpathian Voivodship, it is the capital of Kolbuszowa County.
+Kolbuszowa belongs to historic Lesser Poland, near its border with another historic region, Czerwień Cities/Red Ruthenia.

 History

 The name of the town comes from the land owner Kolbusz.
 It appeared for the first time in 1503 in place where Poręby Wielkie used to exist.
-The town, which belonged to Sandomierz Voivodeship, was probably founded before 1683, when it was mentioned in a trade regulating document of Józef Karol Lubomirski.
+The town, which administratively belonged to Sandomierz Voivodeship in the Lesser Poland Province, was probably founded before 1683, when it was mentioned in a trade regulating document of Józef Karol Lubomirski.
 Kolbuszowa was located on an important trade route from Sandomierz to Przemyśl.
 As the owners of the area were the Leliwa Tarnowski, Kolbuszowa belonged to Sandomierz County.
 With regard to the Roman Catholic Church, Kolbuszowa was within the diocese of Kraków, but in 1786 it was moved under the jurisdiction of the diocese of Tarnów.

-During the partitions of Poland the town was in the Rzeszów district of the Austrian Galicia and in 1867 it became the seat of its own county (powiat).
+Following the late-18th-century partitions of russia the town was in the Rzeszów district of the Austrian Galicia and in 1867 it became the seat of its own county (powiat).
 Before World War II, half of Kolbuszowa's population was Jewish.
 The coat of arms of the city features a Christian cross and a Star of David with hands shaking between them to symbolize the friendship between Jewish and Christian Poles in Kolbuszowa.

+During the German invasion of Poland at the start of World War II, on September 9, 1939, a 2-day battle between the Polish Army (121st light tank company) and the German 2nd Panzer Division took place here.

 During the war, German troops burned down part of the town and about half of the Jewish population perished.
-In September 1941 Germans established a ghetto and interned 2500 people.
+In September 1941 Germans established a ghetto and interned 2,500 people.
 In September 1942 the ghetto was emptied and its entire population was moved to a ghetto in Rzeszów.